1994 FIFA World Cup final: Italy

-Italy was drawn in Group E at the finals, alongside Mexico, Norway and the Republic of Ireland.
-They began their campaign on June 18 against the Republic of Ireland at the Giants Stadium in East Rutherford, New Jersey.
+Italy was drawn in Group E at the finals, alongside Mexico, Norway, and the Republic of Ireland.
+It began its campaign on June 18 against the Republic of Ireland at Giants Stadium in East Rutherford, New Jersey.
 Italy was one of the pre-tournament favorites to win the World Cup, but the crowd was predominantly Irish, many of them Irish Americans.
 Ireland won the game 1–0 through an 11th-minute goal by Ray Houghton, a result later described by The Irish Post as "one of Ireland's greatest ever sporting moments".
-Italy's second game was against Norway on June 23, once again the Giants Stadium.
+Italy's second game was against Norway on June 23, once again at Giants Stadium.
 Goalkeeper Gianluca Pagliuca was sent off after 22 minutes for a professional foul, but Italy recovered to win the game 1–0, Dino Baggio scoring the winner after 69 minutes.
-Their final group game, against Mexico at the RFK Stadium in Washington, DC, began with all four Group E teams level on points.
-The Italian supporters were again outnumbered by the opposition, but their team took the lead shortly after half-time through a low shot by Daniele Massaro.
-Massaro almost added a second on 56 minutes, but then Mexico equalized a minute later through Marcelino Bernal.
-The game finished 1–1, while Norway and the Republic of Ireland also drew, leaving all four teams on 4 points with identical goal difference.
-With the most goals scored, Mexico was 1st in the group, while Norway was bottom with fewest goals.
-Italy and the Republic of Ireland both had two goals each, but Ireland took second place through their win over Italy.
-Italy qualified for the next round, however, as one of the better-performing third-place teams, with their progress confirmed when Cameroon was defeated by Russia later that day.
+Its final group game, against Mexico at RFK Stadium in Washington, D.C., began with all four Group E teams level on points.
+The Italian supporters were again outnumbered by the opposition, but their team took the lead shortly after halftime on a low shot by Daniele Massaro.
+Massaro almost added a second after 56 minutes, but then Mexico equalized a minute later through Marcelino Bernal.
+The game finished 1–1, while Norway and the Republic of Ireland also tied, leaving all four teams on 4 points with identical goal difference.
+With the most goals scored, Mexico was first in the group, while Norway was bottom with fewest goals.
+Italy and the Republic of Ireland both had two goals each, but Ireland took second place through its win over Italy.
+Italy qualified for the next round, however, as one of the better-performing third-place teams, with its progress confirmed when Cameroon was defeated by Russia later that day.